elmunoz42/jobboard/resumes/resumes/CMK-Resume-AI-ML.md

   - Created an ecommerce setup with recurring monthly billing dependent on student attendance.
   - Created a custom mobile iOS app so teachers could track attendance, lesson notes and convenient Google Maps navigation to student.
   - Hired and Fired team members based on strict performance metrics.
+  - Managed the accounting and teacher payments and benefits.
   - Created an 8 achievement level methodology for guitar, bass, drums and keyboard in colaboration with teachers.
   - Each semester student level testing was evaluated by me directly.
 (This was also an evaluation of teacher methodology)
   - Partenered with Geries AbouAyash's J.J.
 Music Camps for year round live performance events.